Hannah's House 119

 WHO WE ARE

 Founded in 2013 by Pastor Patti Hostetler, we started our first mentoring group at CHOICES High School in the spring of 2015.
 Since then we have grown to include young ladies ranging from 6th through 12th grade.
 We accept referrals from schools, Stark County Family Court along with other crisis intervention agencies in the community.
 Prior to COVID19 we were active in 9 schools throughout Stark and Carroll counties.
-Currently the focus is our small groups that meet on Tuesday after school in Carrollton, Tuesday evenings in Canton, and Thursday afternoon Anchor program and small group in East Canton.
+Currently the focus is our small groups that meet on Tuesday after school in Carrollton, Tuesday evenings in Canton, and Thursday afternoon Anchor program.
 We also have a team mentors who meet 1 to 1 with their mentee on a weekly basis.
 We work diligently to serve an ever growing number of young ladies who are identified as at-risk or sex trafficking victims.

 Our Vision is that all young women have the support and resources necessary to grow physically, emotionally and spiritually into healthy adults.